 - Optimized CPM (All Placements) – $.19

 - Optimized CPM (Mobile and Desktop News Feed) – $.23

 - Optimized CPM (Desktop News Feed) – $.25

 - Optimized CPM (Desktop Only) – No Clicks

 The interesting thing here is that the two “most effective” ads according to CTR ended up being the least efficient.
 My CPM ad was clearly the winner here.

 Here is a chart that compares CPM and Cost Per Action.

 Now that I know my CPM ad is most efficient, I’m going to keep on tweaking it to see if I can continue to get the cost down.
 I’ll do this by expanding the interests targeted and then creating variations based on placement.
 My hope is to get the cost below $.10 per action.

 Is It Worth It?

-I was able to get my cost per link click down to $.13.
+I was able to get my Facebook reports on CPC (All) and CPC (Link Click).
+The first refers to all clicks and the second on all internal and outbound links. down to $.13.
 I’ve determined that this is a price I’m willing to absorb because traffic and exposure are so important to my business.